 Relevant xkcd: #2347

-I really do love Open Source.
-I love being able to build software that I know people will be able to make greate use of if it fits their use case.
+I really do love open source.
+I love being able to build software that I know people will be able to make great use of.
 I love that we can extend already existing open source software & I love that we're able to put licenses on our code and explain where and how you can use it.

-But open source is a tuly double-edged sword.
+But open source is a truly double-edged sword.
 Forever are there stories on Twitter with people explaining how they were taken advantage of, or don't have the resource to keep maintaining a project.

 Recently, a library called

 faker.js was nuked by the author in an attempt to make a "political" point.
 Wildy unsuccesful and in my opinion, extremely immature.
 However, the community responded really quickly and quickly forked the project into

 @faker-js/faker.
 This meant developers could easily switch their project over to use a 100% API compatible, up to date and community managed version of the project.
 The original author, Marak Squires, ended up deleting the original repo.
 As well as that, Squires also placed malicious code in another project of his,

 colors.js, that would infinite loop the victim's computer.

 But there was a reason for this.
 Thanks to the wonderful archive.org, we're able to see old and deleted posts explaining why this had had happened — and it's a common frustration within the community.
 Famously, Marak mentions he will do No more free work and he's also written a good few hundred words on the topic, too.

 Okay, so he's frustrated with people taking Open Source for granted.
 What's the solution here?
 Well, fantastic companies like OpenCollective and GitHub are taking the initiative to provide a direct, low fee method of sponsoring open source projects.
 Big companies like Discord, Stripe and Microsoft have all sponsored small and large projects and sometimes they get their name on the Readme in return.
 At the moment, we're not quite there completely but we're definitely heading in the right direction.